BizzAppDev-Systems/connector-woocommerce/bad_connector_woocommerce/README.rst

     - Add Backend Credentials to Import Product Templates.
     - Click the 'Import Product Templates' button to import Product templates and it's variations from WooCommerce.
     - By Clicking the "Import Product Templates" button product type Variable will get imported from woocommerce in odoo.
+    - When 'force_import_variable_products' boolean option is set to 'True', variable products can be imported from Woocommerce,irrespective of whether the data is up-to-date or not.
     - "Import Product Templates" follows same configurations as the "Import Products" functionality.

 * Product Attributes Import: